-A key to success is to examine your readiness and capacity to achieve your goals.
+A key to success is to examine your ability to achieve your goals.
 The Community Training and Assistance Center (CTAC) helps by conducting a comprehensive organizational assessment that provides the insights needed to help your community group set a new trajectory.

 Organizational assessment is a developmental process that builds a constituency and the capacity for change.
 Working closely with organizational leaders, as well as internal and external stakeholders, CTAC assesses the capacities needed to bring an organization to the next level of operational and programmatic effectiveness.
 This provides an essential building block for having greater impact in the community.